124015001/twitter-source-label-customizer/changing-source-label/Procedures/2-Creating-twitter-developer-account.md

 - Since, I am a Student so went with Academic and under that chose Student's option.
 You might choose whatever you feel like or whatever role suits you the best.

-- After that, you have to go through 4 stages of filling the application which you need to fill as per your intention to use the developer account.
+- During the app creation process, you'll need to provide information about your use case, the type of access you need (such as read-only access or read/write access to Twitter data), and details about how you plan to use the Twitter API.

 ![image](https://user-images.githubusercontent.com/74541810/136655889-61796e39-63c7-4f6b-8995-edca070d1629.png)